 The government is prioritizing processing EI applications for people with coronavirus.
 If you become infected with coronavirus and get quarantined, the usual 1-week waiting period on receiving your first EI payment will be waived.
 Essentially, this means you don’t have to pay a deductible and will receive an extra week’s worth of EI benefits.
 If you’re in quarantine, call the government’s toll-free number to learn more.

 Thanks to the efforts of the Canadian government, people who have been negatively impacted by coronavirus have a number of new and existing sources of financial support.
-Here’s the breakdown:
+Even if you are still technically employed but are working reduced hours or temporarily can’t work because of isolation measures, there is still help available.

 The new Canada Emergency Response Benefit will provide a taxable benefit of $2,000 a month for up to 4 months to: